 Closest major city: 260 miles from Denver (about 5 hours); 100 miles (2 hours) from Montrose

-Donโt miss: Hike to Whitmore Falls and rent ATVs to explore the Alpine Loop Backountry Byway
+Don’t miss: Hike to Whitmore Falls and rent ATVs to explore the Alpine Loop Backountry Byway

-It’s difficult to find any true “hidden gems” anymore when it comes to Colorado mountain towns, but Lake City is exactly that.
-Nestled in the San Juans but still a good distance from Ouray and Telluride, weโve met Colorado natives who couldnโt point to Lake City on a map.
+Nestled in the San Juans but still a good distance from Ouray and Telluride, we’ve met Colorado natives who couldn’t point to Lake City on a map.

-Maybe thatโs because itโs teeny-tiny โ occupying less than one square mile.
-Donโt let that deter you from visiting though; Lake City punches well above its weight class.
-For example, an impressive five 14ers surround the small town: Handies (the easiest to summit), Redcloud, Sunshine, Uncompahgre, and Wetterhorn.
+Maybe that’s because it’s teeny-tiny — occupying less than one square mile.
+Don’t let that deter you from visiting though; Lake City punches well above its weight class.

-Perhaps the biggest reason Lake City is one of the best mountain towns in Colorado is its spectacular off-roading.
-Lake City lies right alongside the renowned (and ultra-rugged โ do NOT attempt this without an extremely capable 4-wheel-drive vehicle with high clearance) 63-mile Alpine Loop Backcountry Byway, which connects to Ouray and Silverton.
+Lake City lies right alongside the renowned (and ultra-rugged — do NOT attempt this without an extremely capable 4-wheel-drive vehicle with high clearance) 63-mile Alpine Loop Backcountry Byway, which connects to Ouray and Silverton.

-If time allows, camp along the way and make this a 2- or 3-day excursion; itโs that good.
-Youโll pass ghost towns, wildflower-blanketed meadows, and who knows how much wildlife.
+If time allows, camp along the way and make this a 2- or 3-day excursion; it’s that good.
+You’ll pass ghost towns, wildflower-blanketed meadows, and who knows how much wildlife.

 Finally, in case you need further convincing that this is one of the best Colorado mountain towns, there are four waterfalls within easy access of Lake City!